Lowband21/bevy_audioviz/README.md

 This project is released under the MIT license, see LICENSE for more details.

 ## Credits
-This project was written from scratch, however, I took a great deal of inspiration from Audioviz, created by BrunoWallner.
+I took a great deal of inspiration from Audioviz, created by BrunoWallner.